Texas prosecutor convenes grand jury to investigate Uvalde shooting, multiple media report

 Since the shooting, at least five officers have lost their jobs, including two from the Texas Department of Public Safety and the on-site commander, then-school district police chief, Pete Arredondo.
 But no one has been charged in the criminal investigation that was led by the Texas Rangers.
 The Justice Department report says the FBI has assisted the Rangers but is not doing its own investigation.

-The Rangers — part of the Texas DPS, which had more than 90 officers on the scene of the shooting — submitted their initial findings at the start of 2023.
-Mitchell initially said she hoped to bring the case to a grand jury by the end of last year.
-But she pushed back that timeline in December and said Thursday that she will need time to review the voluminous Justice Department report.
+The Rangers — part of the Texas DPS, which had more than 90 officers on the scene of the shooting — submitted their initial findings in early 2023.
+Mitchell initially said she hoped to bring the case to a grand jury by the end of last year, but she pushed back that timeline in December.

-"I am a working DA with a small office," Mitchell said in an email Thursday.
-"It is going to take me awhile to go through this report.
-I am hopeful that it was informative for the community."
+"My office continues to methodically and systematically dissect the Texas Rangers investigation of which I have possessed for less than a year," Mitchell told the Leader-News.
+"I want to ensure that our efforts in this process are careful, deliberate and fair."

-The pace of the criminal investigation has long frustrated families of the victims, Uvalde’s former Republican mayor and a Democratic state senator who represents the small South Texas town and has called for the head of the Texas state police to be fired.
+The pace of the criminal investigation has long frustrated families of the victims, Uvalde’s former Republican mayor and a Democratic state senator who represents the small South Texas town.
+"It’s really a shame where we are now," state Sen. Roland Gutierrez said Thursday, prior to the reports that a grand jury had been empaneled.

-"Twenty months later, there’s no end in sight for this local district attorney to be able to do anything," state Sen. Roland Gutierrez said.
-"We don’t know if she’s going to indict anybody at all.
-It’s really a shame where we are now."

-In the report, federal officials detailed "cascading failures" by police, from waiting for more than an hour to confront and kill the gunman to repeatedly giving false information to grieving families about what had happened.

 Uvalde is a close-knit city of 15,000 about 85 miles (140 kilometers) southwest of San Antonio.
 Parents of children killed in the shooting grew up and went to school with some of the officers they now blame, and they feel abandoned by local and state leaders who they see as intent on moving past the massacre.

-"We need our community," said Brett Cross, who was raising his 10-year-old nephew, Uziyah Garcia, when the boy was killed in the shooting.
+"We need our community," Brett Cross, who was raising his 10-year-old nephew, Uziyah Garcia when the boy was killed in the shooting, said Thursday.
 "It is hard enough waking up every day and continuing to walk out on these streets, walk to a (grocery store) and see a cop who you know was standing there when our babies were murdered and bleeding out."

-Cross is among those who hope the Justice Department report will unify Uvalde around a common set of facts and spur criminal charges.
-During a news conference in the city, Garland stopped short of saying if charges should be filed, leaving that to Mitchell.

-The Department of Justice report faults state and local officials with undercutting the public’s trust in law enforcement by repeatedly releasing false and misleading information about the police response.
+The Justice Department report faults state and local officials with undercutting the public’s trust in law enforcement by repeatedly releasing false and misleading information about the police response.
 That includes Gov. Greg Abbott, who initially praised the officers’ courage "running toward gunfire."

 As what happened has become clear, Jesse Rizo has been among those left looking for more accountability.
 Rizo, whose niece Jacklyn Cazares was among the shooting victims, still hopes Mitchell will bring charges, but he has little faith in those in power.

-"You hope for the best," he said, "but the past will tell you basically what your outcome is going to be."
+"You hope for the best," he said Thursday, "but the past will tell you basically what your outcome is going to be."

 Bleiberg reported from Dallas.
-Associated Press writer Zeke Miller in Washington contributed.
+Associated Press writers Zeke Miller in Washington and Paul J. Weber in Austin, Texas, contributed.